The Perfect One Day in Seville, Spain | Easy, Walkable Itinerary

 The average visit of the Giralda and Cathedral is about 75 minutes.
 Being a shorter visit, it is certainly doable to visit both the Real Alcazar and Seville Cathedral / Giralda, on this day trip!

-Personal Tip.
-If you love historical landmarks, you’ll want to visit both Real Alcázar, the Cathedral & Giralda.
-If you do, this Priority-Access guided tour is perfect for maximizing the time in your day.
-But if you’d rather soak in the city and explore hidden gems, I recommend prioritizing Real Alcázar and admiring the Cathedral from Plaza del Triunfo.
-Whichever option you pick, make sure to book your tickets today, before they sell out!😍👇
+But if you’d rather soak in the city and explore some hidden gems, I recommend prioritizing Real Alcázar and admiring the Cathedral and La Giralda from Plaza del Triunfo.
+Whichever option you pick, make sure to book your tickets at least a month, or two, in advance!👇

 Walk around the Squares and One Hidden Gem

-The iconic trio, Seville Cathedral, La Giralda, and Real Alcazar all sit right next to each other in the same square, Plaza del Triunfo.
+One of my personal favorite spots is Plaza del Triunfo, where you’ll find the iconic trio, Seville Cathedral, La Giralda, and Real Alcazar all sitting right next to each other in the same square.

-Let yourself wander around Plaza del Triunfo and the neighboring squares within Sevilla’s most historic neighborhood, Santa Cruz.
-Just a few steps away from Plaza del Triunfo is the beautiful Plaza de Doña Elvira, where you’ll find orange trees, white-washed buildings, tiled benches, a fountain, and a serene ambiance.
+Just a few steps away from Plaza del Triunfo is also the beautiful Plaza de Doña Elvira, where you’ll find orange trees, white-washed buildings, tiled benches, a fountain, and a serene ambiance.

 Lunch